raymondbutcher/ltf/README.md

   * Also consider the [aws_kms_secrets](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/kms_secrets) data source.
 * Remote modules, e.g. Terragrunt.
   * Probably will not implement because the project structure is too different.
+* Hooks system.
+  * Would be good to allow integrating SOPS, for example.
+  * Might need to support a file in any location (current dir or parent dirs).
+    * With tfvars
+    * With config
+    * In top of git repo
+  * Maybe call it `ltf.yaml`